 Can a Prepaid Card Help Improve Your Personal Finance?

 A prepaid card works in a similar way to a debit card, except there is no overdraft or lending facility attached – removing the option to slip into debt and needing to pay fees and charges for borrowing the money.

 Here at Suits Me®, we offer much more than just a basic prepaid debit card.
-Our accounts are personal e-money current accounts which work similarly to a traditional bank account.
-You’ll gain access to online banking and our mobile banking app, where you’ll be able to manage your money on the go, 24/7.
+Our accounts are personal e-money accounts which work similarly to a traditional bank account.
+You’ll gain access to an online account and our mobile app, where you’ll be able to manage your money on the go, 24/7.

 - The ability to set up standing orders and manage direct debits,

 - Send money within the UK via a transfer, international transfers are available via a partner in the Suits Me® app,

 - Gain access to our exclusive cashback reward programme where you’ll automatically get a percentage of your money back when you use your Suits Me® debit card with our retail partners.